alexpcheng/bisulfite_cfDNA/README.md

 ## Methylation references pipeline
 ```
 # modify the config file with file names and locations of the previously mentioned software.

 cd bisulfite_cfDNA/Methylation_References_snaked

 source activate [conda environment]

 snakemake
 ```
 ## Genomic abundance of pathogens
 ```
 # modify the config file with file names and locations of the previously mentioned software.
-#make sure the BLASTDB variable is in your path and points to your NCBI blast database.
+# make sure the BLASTDB variable is in your path and points to your NCBI blast database.

 cd bisulfite_cfDNA/GRAMMy/

 source activate [conda environment]

 #prepare GRAMMy and BLAST databases
 snakemake -s Snakefile.databases

 # main pipeline
 snakemake

+# I then moved all [file].grammy.tab files to bisulfite_cfDNA/V1/infections/ for analysis
 ```
 ## Run scripts for specific tasks
 ```